Preheat your oven to 350F. Line the bottom of 3 8-inch round baking pans with parchment paper and set aside.

 Fill and decorate with frosting as desired.

-You can find ube extract in Asian supermarkets.
-And there's always Amazon (see below).
+You can find ube extract in Asian supermarkets and at Amazon (linked above).